Lead Poisoning Overview

-Most lead-poisoned children are asymptomatic.
+Most lead-poisoned children present with no obvious symptoms.
 If present, symptoms typically are nonspecific complaints, such as stomachache, irritability, headache, fatigue, or loss of appetite.
 Blood lead level (BLL) testing is the best way to diagnose lead poisoning.

 |less than 10 mcg/dL